Feat-FeAR/logSpace/content/docs/setups/hugo.md

 ### HTML
 Beyond __Markdown__, you can insert __HTML__ directly inside Markdown files in `./content`.
 However, from version 0.6, __Hugo__ uses _Goldmark_ for Markdown that--for security reasons--wipes HTML code by default.
-If you use HTML frequently in your site, you can add to your `hugo.toml`
+So, if you use HTML frequently in your site, you can add this to your `hugo.toml`:
 ```toml
 # Allow HTML in md files
 [markup.goldmark.renderer]